m0ru/bak/01_abstract.md

 -->

 This thesis is part of the over-arching Web of Needs^[See: <http://www.webofneeds.org/>.
-For WoN-related publications see: <https://sat.researchstudio.at/en/web-of-needs>] project -- short WoN -- and, somewhat more particular, of developing an end-user-friendly client-application [see ref. @Match] prototype/demonstrator for it, that allows testing the protocol and helps with communicating the WoN's potential to people.
+For WoN-related publications see: <https://sat.researchstudio.at/en/web-of-needs>] project -- short WoN -- and, somewhat more particular, of developing an end-user-friendly client-application [@Match] prototype/demonstrator for it, that allows testing the protocol and helps with communicating the WoN's potential to people.
 The main focus of the work done for this thesis was to research ways of structuring the JavaScript-based client-application; thus it consisted